Deep Ellum, Dallas: Industrial development

 The Knights of Pythias Temple, also known as the Union Bankers Trust Building, is located at 2551 Elm Street.
 Opened in 1916, the building was designed by African-American architect William Sidney Pittman, the state's first black architect and the son-in-law of Booker T. Washington.
 In addition to serving as the state headquarters for the Knights, the temple housed some of the city's earliest offices for black doctors, dentists, and lawyers and served as the social and cultural center for the African-American community until the late 1930s.
 The building was Pittman's largest built work.
 The building has now been turned into a hotel, becoming the first hotel in modern time to newly operate in Deep Ellum.
 Historically, there was the Boyd Hotel, located on Elm St. in an unsegregated stretch outside of downtown.
-The hotel attracted numerous blues players who would become known as some of the early greats, such as Leadbelly and Blind Lemon Jefferson.
+As Conrad Hilton was building in downtown the "whites only" Dallas Hilton, (the first of his burgeoning empire), and the luxurious Adolphus Hotel was hosting Big Band luminaries such as Benny Goodman, Glenn Miller and Tommy and Jimmy Dorsey, the Boyd Hotel in Deep Ellum attracted numerous black musicians, such as Leadbelly and Blind Lemon Jefferson, who would become known as some of the early greats of the blues.

 Other Dallas landmarks within Deep Ellum include The Palace Shop at 2814 Main Street (around 1913) and Parks Brothers Warehouse at 2639 Elm Street (around 1923).